 In connection with CPC One's ground lease agreement with the construction developer, CPC is entitled to a fit-out allowance equal to \$4,000,000 to be used for renovation of community facility leasehold condominium units that will be constructed by the developer.
-As of June 30, 2021, CPC received a \$2,331,998 fit out allowance which is recorded as deferred revenue in the accompanying statement of financial position.
+In 2021, CPC received a \$2,331,998 fit-out allowance which is recorded as deferred revenue in the accompanying statements of financial position as of June 30, 2021 and 2022.